Mostly true stories of joy, enlightenment, and just one damned thing after another.

 At that moment the hail stopped, the skies cleared, and the sun shone.
 I know!
 Go figure, right?
 Sometimes I think that if I were in charge of the weather, I could do a much better job.
 But I've got other things to do and I suppose I'll just have to make the best of what I get.

-Right about now, you're probably thinking, Life comes hard and fast and that I, as much as anyone, should know that.
+Right about now, you're probably thinking, Life comes hard and fast, and I as much as anyone should know that.
 And you're absolutely right on both counts.
 Once again I'm reminded that the prudent person tries to be prepared for anything and enjoy, as much as possible, the Laurel and Hardy act that is modern life.